Esri/cad-bim-scripts/readme.md

 ## Issues
-Find a bug or want to request a new sample?
-Please let us know by submitting an issue.
+If you find a bug or want to request a new sample, you can submit an issue.

-The samples are provided as is and there is no official support.
+The samples are provided as-is, and there is no official support.

 ## Contributing
 Esri welcomes contributions to our open source projects on GitHub.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).